 – Monday Muse –

+Dear One, I am still unable to sit to write much, but love the lesson in this old essay.
 In the early ‘60’s, from where my father worked at a Chevy dealership, he could easily see the high school which his oldest daughter attended.
-And every school day, after all the students had debused, and made their way inside the building, he watched her race up the long approach to the school entrance, take the stairs two steps at a time, and quickly disappear behind the large double-doors of the McBain Rural Agricultural School.
+And every school day, after all the students had debussed, and made their way inside the building, he watched her race up the long approach to the school entrance, take the stairs two steps at a time, and quickly disappear behind the large double-doors of the McBain Rural Agricultural School.

 Punctuality was not her problem.
 She was never late, but almost always, only – just on time.
 Her father would shake his head, just as he did so often at home, as she scurried to leave with the family for church on Sunday.